Young's Motorsports: Truck No. 02 history

 In 2021, the team announced that they would be adding Rookie of The Year honor contestant Kris Wright to their No. 02 truck, and they would be moving Fogleman to their No. 12 truck.
 Wright started the season with a twelfth-place finish at Daytona.
 At the Daytona Road Course, the team unexpectedly announced that Kaz Grala would replace Wright while he made his Xfinity Series debut, Grala would come in eighth.
 After Wright had a positive test for COVID-19 just before the race at Atlanta, Josh Berry replaced him, finishing 22nd.
 Daniel Suárez also replaced Wright at Bristol, finishing seventeenth.
 At Darlington, Wright ran a throwback scheme to Dale Earnhardt, however, instead of his longtime sponsor Goodwrench, the sponsor was wrightcars.com, with larger letters on the side saying Goodwright.
 Grala returned at Circuit of the Americas, being in the top-three most of the day and finishing second to Todd Gilliland, whom he battled with for the stage 1 win, which Gilliland won.
-Michael Annett wanted to make his debut at the Corn Belt 150, but a leg injury caused him to be replaced by Chris Windom.
+Michael Annett wanted to make his debut at Knoxville Raceway, but a leg injury caused him to be replaced by Chris Windom.
 On October 6, NASCAR indefinitely suspended crew chief Eddie Troconis for violation of Sections 12.8.1.c Behavioral.

 On December 22, 2021, it was announced that Jesse Little would drive the No. 02 truck in 2022, splitting the ride with Kaz Grala.

 On February 8, 2023, it was announced that Wright would return to the No. 02 truck he drove in 2021, and run full-time in the Truck Series in 2023.
-After earning only three top twenty finishes in the first eleven races, Wright and the team would agree to part ways effective immediately before the race at World Wide Technology Raceway.
+After earning only three top twenty finishes in the first eleven races, Wright and the team would agree to part ways effective immediately before the race at Gateway.
 Multiple drivers such as Chris Hacker, Layne Riggs, Will Rodgers, Stefan Parsons, Matt Mills, Josh Bilicki, Kaden Honeycutt, Garrett Smithley, and Brad Perez filled up the rest of the season.

 Mason Massey in the No. 02 truck at Las Vegas in 2024.